PNNL-CompBio/decomprolute/README.md

 ```

-These will produced the necessary summary statistics and figures.
+These commands will produce summary statistics and figures, including: ...

 #### mRNA-Proteomics Comparison